-Alimujiang Yimiti (44) is a Uighur Christian from Xinjiang province in northwest China.
+Alimujiang Yimiti (46) is a Uighur Christian from Xinjiang province in northwest China.
 He has been in prison since January 2008 and is serving a 15-year sentence for “illegally providing state secrets to foreigners”.
-The charge relates to his meeting Christians visiting from the US.
+The charge relates to two phone conversations with a Christian visiting from the US.

 Most of the nine million Uighurs are Muslims, and the Chinese government fears their separatist ambitions and seeks to stop any activity that could threaten control of the region.
 Security is very tight in Xinjiang province because of frequent Uighur terrorist attacks since 2009.
-The few Uighur Christians risk ostracism and government suppression.
+The few Uighur Christians – estimated to number between 700 and 1,000 – risk ostracism and government suppression.

-Alimujiang is married to Guli Nuer and they have two sons aged 10 and 17.
-His siblings blame Guli Nuer for his imprisonment and for bringing disgrace on the family.
+Alimujiang is married to Guli Nuer and they have two sons.
+Alimujiang’s siblings blame Guli Nuer for his imprisonment and for bringing disgrace on the family.
 His mother Wuxiuerhan supports him, and over the years has been permitted brief prison visits.
 Guli Nuer was not allowed to visit Alimujiang for two years after his arrest, and their youngest son was four before he was allowed to visit.
 The boys have struggled in his absence, and Guli Nuer has suffered from depression.

 13 September 2007 Kashgar Municipal Bureau of Ethnic and Religious Affairs of Xinjiang issued a statement saying, “Since 2002, Alimujiang Yimiti has been engaging… in activities of illegal religious infiltration which include preaching Christianity, distributing religious materials and converting people to Christianity among ethnic Uighurs.”